 Public health is defined as a system, a social enterprise, whose focus is on the population as a whole.
 The public health system seeks to extend the benefits of current knowledge in ways that will have maximum impact on the health status of the entire population in several key areas:

 - Prevent injury, illness and the spread of disease.

 - Create a healthful environment and protect against environmental hazards.

 - Promote healthy behaviors and mental health.

 - Respond to disasters and assist communities in recovery.

 Public health nursing is defined as the practice of promoting and protecting the health of populations using knowledge from nursing, social, and public health sciences.
-(American Public Health Association, Public Health Nursing Section, 1996; American Nurses Association.
-(2007).
-Public Health Nursing: Scope and Standards of Practice.
-Silver Spring, MD: American Nurses Association.)
+(American Public Health Association, Public Health Nursing Section, 1996; American Nurses Association (2007), Public Health Nursing: Scope and Standards of Practice.)

-Wisconsin Public Health Nurses apply nursing and public health principles to assess ,develop, implement, and evaluate care plans and health programs related to health promotion, disease prevention, and health protection services for individuals, families, and the community.
-Wisconsin Administrative Code Chapter DHS 139.
-(PDF, 14 KB)
+Wisconsin's public health nurses apply nursing and public health principles to assess, develop, implement, and evaluate care plans and health programs related to health promotion, disease prevention, and health protection services for individuals, families, and the community (Wisconsin Administrative Code Chapter DHS 139 (PDF, 14 KB)).

-The Wisconsin Public Health Nursing Practice Model (Word, 431 KB) demonstrates public health nursing as practiced in Wisconsin, which reflects the needs of communities, professional nursing standards, state and local laws and regulations, and the evolution of public health practice.
+The Wisconsin Public Health Nursing Practice Model (PDF, 431 KB) illustrates public health nursing as practiced in Wisconsin.
+It reflects community needs, professional nursing standards, state and local laws and regulations, and the evolution of public health practice.